rickardlindberg/rickardlindberg.me/writing/agdpp-hit-balloon-and-score-points/index.markdown

 write, and I don't think the getters that we add to expose internal state are too problematic.

-In the next episode we will look at how to add a score, after which I think we have the first version of a balloon shooter ready.
-See you then!
+We now have a first version of a balloon shooter game.
+Now we have to show it to our customers, have them play it, gather feedback, and keep improving.
+One story at a time.

+See you in the next episode!